CSC510-G35-Fall2022/SmartSpend2/README.md

 - <u>Feature</u> -> Add 'limit' feature to work as an alarm when spending exceed preset limits.
 - - Users can create limits on a daily, monthly, and yearly basis.
 - - When user adds an expense, all three limits are checked.
+- <u> Feature</u> -> Add 'website' feature to give the user a link to a personalized website.
 - - Created a website for the user to manage their expenses.
 The Telegram bot and the website work simultaneously and update in real time.
+- - Website can add a new expense
+- - Website can view all expense and filter/sort them
+- - Website can view current limits and view accurate progress meters for category limits

 Website:

 <img src="https://github.com/CSC510-G35-Fall2022/SmartSpend2/blob/main/images/Screen%20Shot%202022-12-05%20at%2011.43.37%20AM.png" width=1200>
 ## Demo